jcanepa/cs344-project-04/README.md

 Usage:

 ```
+# run the program
 ./redirout out.txt ls -l -a

+# see the output in a file
+cat out.txt
 ```

 Where `out.txt` is the filename to pipe command output to.
 And `ls ...` is a valid shell command.